memestageceo/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/07-Backup-and-Restore-Methods.md

   ![brc](../../images/brc.PNG)

 ## Backup - ETCD

 - So, instead of backing up resources as before, you may choose to backup the ETCD cluster itself.

   ![be](../../images/be.PNG)

 - You can take a snapshot of the etcd database by using **`etcdctl`** utility snapshot save command.

   ```
-  $ ETCDCTL_API=3 etcdctl snapshot save snapshot.db
+  ETCDCTL_API=3 etcdctl snapshot save snapshot.db
   ```

   ```
-  $  ETCDCTL_API=3 etcdctl snapshot status snapshot.db
+  ETCDCTL_API=3 etcdctl snapshot status snapshot.db
   ```

   ![be1](../../images/be1.PNG)

 ## Restore - ETCD

 - To restore etcd from the backup at later in time.
 First stop kube-apiserver service

   ```
-  $ service kube-apiserver stop
+  service kube-apiserver stop
   ```

 - Run the etcdctl snapshot restore command
 - Update the etcd service
 - Reload system configs

   ```
-  $ systemctl daemon-reload
+  systemctl daemon-reload
   ```

 - Restart etcd

   ```
-  $ service etcd restart
+  service etcd restart
   ```

   ![er](../../images/er.PNG)

 - Start the kube-apiserver

   ```
-  $ service kube-apiserver start
+  service kube-apiserver start
   ```

-#### With all etcdctl commands specify the cert,key,cacert and endpoint for authentication.
+#### With all etcdctl commands specify the cert,key,cacert and endpoint for authentication

 ```
 $ ETCDCTL_API=3 etcdctl \
   snapshot save /tmp/snapshot.db \